sharifmrahat/location-weather-info/README.md

 ```
 ## Output
-If you pass the required arguments you can get the response with an object like:
+If you pass the required arguments then you will get the response with an object like:

 ```js
 {success: true, data: weatherData}